nexiality/documentation/userguide/InstallingNexial.md

    Windows:
    1. Start | Run | sysdm.cpl <ENTER> | click "Advanced" tab | click "Environment Variables..." button<br/>
       ![sysdm](image/InstallingNexial_05.png)
-   1. Under System variable, search for a variable named `Path`.
+   2. Under System variable, search for a variable named `Path`.
-   1. Ensure that the `bin\` directory of the installed Java is part of the value of `PATH`.
+   3. Ensure that the `bin\` directory of the installed Java is part of the value of `PATH`.
       Preferably it should be the first entry of its value.
 For example:<br/>
       ![sysdm_path](image/InstallingNexial_06.png)
-   1. Similarly search for a variable named `JAVA_HOME`.
+   4. Similarly search for a variable named `JAVA_HOME`.
 If not found, click `New...` button to create one.
 Its value should be that of the installed directory of Java.
-   1. Similarly search for a variable named `JRE_HOME`.
+   5. Similarly search for a variable named `JRE_HOME`.
 If not found, there is no need to create it.
 If found, check that it has the same value as `JAVA_HOME`.
+   6. These changes will *NOT* take effect on any opened console.
+Either open new console or restart existing ones.

 ### Check Excel Version